Turkiano/Library-Management-System/README.md

 1. Create Basic Classes:

-- Book with properties like id, title, created date.
+[x] Book with properties like id, title, created date.
-- User with id, name, created date.
+[x] User with id, name, created date.
-- Library to manage books and users.
+[x] Library to manage books and users.

 2. Simple Inheritance:

-- Based on the common features between User and Book, create a base class for them to inherit from.
+[x] Based on the common features between User and Book, create a base class for them to inherit from.
-- Id could be of type `Guid`, generated inside constructor.
-Date, if null, will be set to current date.
+[x] Id could be of type `Guid`, generated inside constructor.
+[x] Date, if null, will be set to current date.
 Only title/name is required.

 3. Library has features

-- Get all books/users with pagination, sort by created date.
+[x] Get all books/users with pagination, sort by created date.
-- Find books by title
-- Find users by name
-- Add new book/user to the library
+[x] Add new book/user to the library
-- Delete book/user by id
+[ ] Delete book/user by id
+[x] Find books by title
+[ ] Find users by name

 4. Use all the features above in `Program.cs`